 Utah

 There are several regulations for rainwater collection in Utah.
-Namely, you can not store more than 2,500 gallons and you can only use it on the land that it was collected.
+Namely, you can not store more than 2,500 gallons, and you can only use it on the land where it was collected.
 Additionally, your system must be registered if you are planning on harvesting more than 100 gallons of rainwater for personal use.

 Virginia

-Rainwater collection is encouraged in the state of Virginia.
+Rainwater harvesting is encouraged in the state of Virginia.
 However, there are regulations concerning its safety.

 Washington

-The regulations surrounding rainwater harvesting are constantly changing; therefore, it’s important that you do your own research before installing a rainwater collection system because many people have been arrested or fined for violations.
+The regulations surrounding rainwater harvesting are constantly changing; therefore, it’s important that you do your own research to determine where it is legal to harvest rainwater before installing a rainwater collection system, because many people have been arrested or fined for violations.

 You may also like: